Cody-Le/PulsarPrediction/README.md

 To install requirements:

-The 3 libraries the model use is pandas, matplotlib and numpy.
+The 3 libraries the model use is `pandas`, `matplotlib` and `numpy`.
 You can decide to install as a package by installing conda or to install them using pip as follow:

 ```setup
 pip install numpy pandas matplotlib